-Later in September, CBD importing members attempted to engage with the Food Control Directorate to try ascertain when their ‘experts’ would reconsider their actions after a broad based consultative forum called by the Director General of the Department of Health few weeks prior in order to review the way forward for Cannabis and Cannabis-derived products.
-The SAHPRA, Food Control Directorate and a representative our our TNHA CBD team attended.
+Later in September, CBD-importing members attempted to engage with the Food Control Directorate to try ascertain when their ‘experts’ would reconsider their actions after a broad-based consultative forum called by the Director General of the Department of Health few weeks prior in order to review the way forward for Cannabis and Cannabis-derived products.
+The SAHPRA, Food Control Directorate and a representative our TNHA CBD team attended.
 To date there has been no response and CBD-containing foodstuffs, beverages and cosmetics are still being blocked.
-Importers are given the option to legally challenge the blockade (an expensive and time consuming exercise), or return the goods to sender (the cheaper and easier option).
+Importers are given the option to legally challenge the blockade (an expensive and time-consuming exercise), or return the goods to the sender (the cheaper and easier option).
 Costly storage fees are also levied at the state warehouse if products are not released.

 The result of this blockade is that the South African public are being denied access to imported CBD-containing edibles, drinkables and cosmetics, which are ubiquitous and consumed by millions of people in many parts of the developed world.